Skip to content

 For frontier API models, the decision reduces to full rewrite versus search-replace.
 Structure-aware diffs pay off when you control fine-tuning data and the language has reliable AST tooling.

-• Small or open-weights models.
-Diff-XYZ shows smaller models gain little from format engineering — they fail at all formats roughly equally (arxiv:2510.12487).
+• Small or open-weights models: Diff-XYZ shows smaller models gain little from format engineering — they fail at all formats roughly equally (arxiv:2510.12487).

-• Non-unique repeated code.
-Search-replace fails when the anchor matches multiple sites; Anthropic's tool errors and forces a retry with expanded context (Claude text editor docs).
+• Non-unique repeated code: search-replace fails when the anchor matches multiple sites; Anthropic's tool errors and forces a retry with expanded context (Claude text editor docs).

 Example

-• FuncDiff — modified function with an AST-derived anchor, ~120–200 output tokens.
-Requires tree-sitter at apply time and a model trained on the format to perform reliably (arxiv:2604.27296 §3).
+• FuncDiff: modified function with an AST-derived anchor, ~120–200 output tokens.
+It requires tree-sitter at apply time and a model trained on the format to perform reliably (arxiv:2604.27296 §3).

 Search-replace is the practical choice for a frontier API model on this file.
 Below ~300 tokens of file content, full rewrite would have been cheaper.